Best Practices For Building Strong Community Connections Through Bible Study

 When selecting study materials for your Bible study group, it is important to choose a Bible version that is familiar and understandable to all participants.
 Different versions of the Bible use different language styles and can vary in readability.
 Consider the background and preferences of your group members to ensure they can fully engage with the scripture readings and discussions.

-See alsoย Leading By Example: Modeling Christlikeness In Bible Study Communities
+See alsoย Best Ways To Address Social Justice In Bible Study Communities

 Select study guides or resources that address the needs and interests of the community